 * Spanish, Italian yields rise on euro zone concerns

-* New Greek election poll shows leftist SYRIZA has taken lead
+* New Greek election poll shows leftist SYRIZA has taken

 * European Commission calls for banking union